Figure 24-1 Review Process

 NOTE:When Identity Governance cannot determine an identity associated with an account or functional assignment, such as supervisor, to assign a review item to a specific person, the review owner becomes the assignee for the review item.
 All review items assigned in this way show in an exceptions section in the list of reviewers on the review owner view.

-While reviewing items the reviewers have the option to see the assignment details such as, if the assignment was direct or inherited, assignment start and end time, assignment value, and assignment risk.
-But these details are captured by Identity Governance only when the option Populate Nested Permission Assignments is enabled while configuring the AD Permission and eDirectory Permission collector.
+While reviewing items the reviewers have the option to see the assignment details such as, if the assignment was direct or inherited, assignment start and end time, assignment value and risk.
+If the permission collector is an AD or an eDirectory collector, then during collection, they must enable the option Populate Nested Permission Assignments to collect these details.

 Identity Governance enables you to download all or a filtered list of review items assigned to you as reviewers.
 In addition, Review Administrators and owners can download list of all reviewers, a list of review items in a specific reviewer’s queue, and a list of all review items.
 You can download these lists as a CSV file for manual review and comparison.